Free Shipping to UK Mainland Addresses. Highlands and Islands will receive a small surcharge to cover increased shipping costs

 We are able to laser engrave a message, image or logo on to the barrel end of Grade A or Grade B barrels (30cm width max – please message for more info).

-Please note that these are reclaimed, used barrels and therefore there will be marks from transport and weathering to accompany the barrel’s character and red wine scent.
+Please note that these are reclaimed, used barrels and therefore there will be marks from transport, possible surface cracks in the wood and weathering to accompany the barrel’s character and red wine scent.

 Due to these differences, it is worth considering which barrel will be more suitable for your intended use.